donkirkby/chess-kit/docs/rules.md

 Win by checkmate, as in regular chess, but you may use extra moves to threaten the king.

-## Booster Chess
+## Tar Pit Chess
-Start every game with a booster pack of cards to make your pieces better or hobble your opponent's pieces.

-If you want to start simpler, Adrenaline Chess removes the cards and hobbling.
+Your checkers can cover your opponent's pieces in tar to slow them down, and your cards limit where you can play those checkers.

 ### Equipment
 A standard chess set, a standard checkers set, and a standard deck of cards.